Volunteer in Philippines

 1.30 - 2PM Work at the placement resumes (except Kindergarten volunteers, who use their afternoons to prepare for the following day)

 3.30 - 4PM Work ends, and volunteers have free time

 Please note this schedule varies from project to project.

-Volunteers are served three meals a day (breakfast, lunch and dinner).
+Volunteers are served three meals on weekdays (breakfast, lunch and dinner), with two meals provided on the weekends.
 Breakfast consists of bread and spreads with tea or coffee, while lunch and dinner consist of local Filipino cuisine.
 Rice is a staple in the Philippines and most meals will include a portion of rice, accompanied by two or more dishes which will be a combination of vegetables, meat or seafood cooked in local spices and sauces.

 During the weekend, volunteers have free time to relax and explore the local area, or travel further afield.
 There are plenty of things to do and see around Palawan and volunteers are able to go white water rafting, visit local markets or relax poolside.
 For those volunteers interested in travelling further afield there are many great destinations to choose from including El Nido, Coron and many other nearby islands around Palawan.
 There are also many near our program location as well with volunteers able to enjoy a relaxing weekend by the beach, downtown Puerto Princesa to get your city fix or trekking up mount Tundalara or Ugong.

 See our Philippines Travel and Tours page for more volunteer travel options in Philippines.